-- Continuing Medical Education.
+Continuing Medical Education.
 We also make extensive physician continuing medical education and continuing nursing education resources available to our affiliated clinicians in an effort to ensure that they have access to current treatment methodologies.
 As an accredited provider for clinicians, we offer live continuing medical education through what we believe is one of the premier conferences in neonatal medicine-NEO: The Conference for Neonatology.
-In 2014, we also held our Specialty Review in Neonatology course, which provides a broad review of the entire subspecialty of neonatal medicine.
-These two meetings, each held annually, had more than 1,100 attendees in 2014.
-In addition to live educational opportunities, we also offer online education through "Pediatrix University-A University Without Walls®," an interactive educational website, which we continue to enhance with live presentations that are recorded at our various in person conferences.
+In 2015, we also held our Specialty

+Review in Neonatology course, which provides a broad review of the entire subspecialty of neonatal medicine.
+These two meetings, each held annually, had more than 1,000 attendees in 2015.
+In addition to live educational opportunities, we also offer online education through "Pediatrix University-A University Without Walls[®]," an interactive educational website, which we continue to enhance with live presentations that are recorded at our various in person conferences.
 In anesthesiology, ongoing medical education is crucial to our clinicians in order for them to stay abreast of the latest techniques, procedures, therapies and devices used in the perioperative period and to drive evidence-based best practices, guidelines, checklists and protocols.
 We accomplish this through a variety of formats including web-based and traditional meeting-based medical education.
 Our meeting-based medical education focuses on medical knowledge but also provides an opportunity for clinical skills workshops.
-Simulation has become increasing important to support a variety of efforts including critical event scenarios, teamwork practice and maintenance of certification in anesthesia. - Patient Safety Organization.
-We have established a federally listed Patient Safety Organization ("PSO"), the mission of which is to improve the quality and safety of care rendered by our clinical providers through the collection and analysis of quality data.
-As a federally listed PSO, our mission to improve the safety of care rendered is supported by the dissemination of best practices information and implementation of patient safety programs.
-Our primary program is our unique, multidisciplinary high reliability organization training ("HRO") program, with the overarching goal of creating a culture of safety and establishing an expectation of accountability.
-The program was initially designed for the perioperative environment, and we are currently evaluating the adaption of this program to our multiple clinical settings including intensive care unit and outpatient medicine.
-Our HRO program trains clinicians through onsite assessment and coaching, leadership training and safety tool development.
-Our clinicians also use the patient safety culture assessment tools sponsored by the Agency for Healthcare Research and Quality.
-Further, our surgical and nursing colleagues participate in our HRO program, both as team members and to provide feedback on our performance.
-To date, we have made quantifiable safety improvements in teamwork, communication and the use of safety tools such as checklists and protocols.
-Further, we have developed a real time near miss reporting phone application that has facilitated systemic improvements in our hospital and ambulatory care settings with our partners.
+Simulation has become increasingly important to support a variety of efforts including critical event scenarios, teamwork practice and maintenance of certification in anesthesia.